EstherAlo/DAREY.IO-Projects/Project7/Project7.md

 sudo setsebool -P httpd_execmem 1
 ```

-- To verify whether NFS was mounted correctly I creat a new file called test.md from your web server and check whether it is visible within your NFS server:
+- To verify whether NFS was mounted correctly create a new file called test.md from your web server and check whether it is visible within your NFS server:

 ```